soonpohchua/soonpohchua/README.md

-## Thank you for visiting my GitHub Profile 🍻
+### Thank you for visiting my GitHub Profile 🍻

+### Below are my projects as a student while undergoing General Assembly's Data Science Immersive Course.

 <!--
 **soonpohchua/soonpohchua** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.